All links go directly to official Barataria, Louisiana government websites.

 About Barataria, Louisiana

 One significant landmark in Barataria is the Barataria Preserve, part of the Jean Lafitte National Historical Park and Preserve, which showcases the region's diverse ecosystems, including swamps and marshes.
-This preserve plays a vital role in local tourism and environmental education.
+This preserve is part of local tourism and environmental education.
 Historically, Barataria is recognized for its connection to the infamous pirate Jean Lafitte, who operated in the area during the early 19th century, making it a site of interest for both history enthusiasts and tourists alike.
-The local economy is bolstered by fishing and tourism, with the community's proximity to the bay providing ample opportunities for recreational activities.
+The local economy is strengthened by fishing and tourism, with the community's proximity to the bay providing ample opportunities for recreational activities.

 Jail & Inmate Records